-Thank you to all my beautiful guinea pigs for saying ‘yes’ and joing me for an amazing journey and still being such champions following the programme to continue your journey.
+Thank you to all my beautiful guinea pigs for saying ‘yes’ and joining me for a fantastic journey and still being such champions following the programme to continue your journey

 Begin each morning with some sort of gentle stretching, yoga, pilates or a brisk walk or a more intense type of exercise depending on your fitness level.
 Walk without sunglasses early in the morning so the sunlight can assist the production of serotonin which is our feel good, happy, calm and content hormone.
 When you’re happy and eating from a place of content and feeling good, great food choices get made.
 Once your body begins to move, your metabolism will be raised a gear and you gain the headspace to set yourself up for the day

 Action tip: This week give yourself a target of walking briskly for at least 30 minutes most days of the week.

 3).
 EAT PROTEIN WITH EVERY MEAL